how340/CS171-Final-Project/README.md

 ## How to run the code

-Our webpage is hosted at: https://how340.github.io/CS171-Final-Project/
+Our webpage is hosted at: https://how340.github.io/CS171-Final-Project/ (for best performance please use Chrome!)

 The screencast video is stored on our google drive shared folder at: https://drive.google.com/drive/folders/1uI64wp5kH2PC1Egra5-02M9hDxUOJQlb?usp=sharing